top of page

 Synthetic Rugs (Polypropylene, Nylon, Polyester)

-• Great for high-use spaces like playrooms or basements
+• Ideal for high-use spaces like playrooms or basements.

-• Lacks the luxury feel of wool or silk, but holds up well
+• While they lack the luxury feel of wool or silk, they hold up well over time.

 Final Thoughts: What to Know Before You Buy (or Clean) a Viscose Rug

-If you’re currently shopping for a rug or wondering why your current one isn’t holding up well to cleaning, it’s worth checking the label.
-If it’s viscose or rayon, it will require extra care, and even with professional cleaning, results can vary.
+If you’re shopping for a rug or wondering why your current one isn’t holding up, it's worth checking the label.
+If it's viscose or rayon, it will require extra care.
+Even with professional cleaning, results can vary.

-Our goal is always to set honest expectations and help customers understand why some rugs clean up beautifully and others don’t.
+Our goal is to set honest expectations and help customers understand why some rugs clean up beautifully while others do not.
 When it comes to value, longevity, and overall performance, wool rugs remain one of the best choices.

-Got a viscose rug and not sure what to do with it?
+Got a viscose rug and unsure what to do with it?

 Comments